Funding options

 Accessible care

-I believe quality mental health care should be accessible to everyone.
-If you hold a concession card or are experiencing financial pressure, please feel welcome to reach out.
-I’m happy to discuss bulk-billing or reduced-fee options where possible, and we can talk together about what support might be available to you.
+If you hold a concession card or are under financial pressure, please reach out.
+I'm genuinely happy to talk through what options might be available to you.

 Mental Health Care Plans (MHCP)